Information- and Coding-Theoretic Analysis of the RLWE Channel: Information-Theoretic Analysis of the RLWE/MLWE channel

 Using Lemma~\ref{lem:indep_channel_alternative} we give a lower bound on the channel capacity of the RLWE/MLWE channel. \begin{Theorem} Let $n$ denote the RLWE/MLWE blocklength, let $X_i$ and $Y_i$ be the random variables specifying the $i$-th channel input and output, respectively, and let $P_X^{\otimes n}$ be the set of the product distributions on $X^n$, meaning that $X_1,\dots,X_n$ are independent identically distributed random variables according to some probability distribution $P_X$.
 Recall that $\psi=\oast_{l-1}(\oast_{n-1}(\xi_k)) * \eta_k * \chi_k * \rho_v$ denotes the distribution of one coefficient of the noise for the RLWE/MLWE channel (Lemma~\ref{lem:MLWE_psi}).

 The capacity of the RLWE/MLWE channel $C_{RLWE/MLWE}$ is lower-bounded by

 Furthermore, it holds that

-where we define $\psi_j(x):=\psi \left(x+\left \lfloor \frac{jq}{\alsize}\right\rfloor \right)$. \end{Theorem} \begin{IEEEproof} The channel coding theorem states that the capacity of a DMC with input $U$ and output $V$ is equal to $C = \max_{P_U} I(U;V)$.
+where we define $\psi_j(x):=\psi \left(x+\left \lfloor jq/\alsize\right\rfloor \right)$. \end{Theorem} \begin{IEEEproof} The channel coding theorem states that the capacity of a DMC with input $U$ and output $V$ is equal to $C = \max_{P_U} I(U;V)$.
 In the context of the RLWE-channel $U \widehat{=} X^n$ and $V \widehat{=} Y^n$ and therefore the first equality in \eqref{eq:C_RLWE_MLWE} follows.
 The subsequent inequality follows due to the restriction of the maximization from the set of all distributions on $X^n$ to the set of product distributions.
 Furthermore, as a consequence the requirements for applying Lemma~\ref{lem:indep_channel_alternative} are fulfilled because the inputs are independently and identically distributed and $H(X_i|Y_i) = H(X_j|Y_j) \; \forall i,j$ due to the symmetry of the error distribution.
 This shows the second inequality in \eqref{eq:C_RLWE_MLWE}.

-Recall that by Corollary~\ref{cor:uniformly_dispersive} the last maximization in Equation \eqref{eq:C_RLWE_MLWE} reduces to a maximization of $H(Y)$.
+Recall that by Lemma~\ref{cor:uniformly_dispersive} the last maximization in \eqref{eq:C_RLWE_MLWE} reduces to a maximization of $H(Y)$.
 Choosing a particular distribution at the input, e.g. the uniform distribution on the set $\mathcal{X}$, leads to a lower bound the channel capacity.
 For this input distribution it holds that

 where the entropy of the output distribution can be computed in accordance with the proof of Theorem~\ref{th:shaping} and the conditional entropy is given by Lemma~\ref{lem:uni_disp}. \end{IEEEproof} We emphasize that Theorem~\ref{th:main_theorem} shows that the capacity of the RLWE/MLWE channel is lower bounded by the capacity of the marginalized RLWE/MLWE channel which is equal to $\max_{P_{X}^{\otimes n}} \sum_{i=1}^n I(X_i;Y_i)$. \begin{Remark} The difference between the optimized mutual information $\max_{P_X}I(X;Y)$ and $I(X;Y)$ for $P_X$ being chosen to be uniform has been experimentally observed not to be significant for the parameter sets considered in this work. \end{Remark}